Schlipak/theme-schlipak/README.md

-# Schlipak's theme for fish
+# Schlipak theme for fish

 This theme is based on agnoster theme, but isn't Powerline-themed.
 It features a two line prompt, showing info such as: